Tabrizian/tabrizian.github.io/_posts/blog/2017-06-18-using-nuxt-modules.md

 Now you should be able to see a bootstrap card on ```http://localhost:3000```.

+We have provided a live example at [here](https://river-radar.glitch.me/).
+Feel free to play with it and improve it!

 # Further Reading

 If you're intrested and you want to use more ```nuxt.js``` modules see below: